Z3ZEL/seed-tracking/README.md

 This is the main repository for the Seed Tracker project.
 Which is an open source instrument for recording seed velocity dropped from a column.

 # Getting Started
-  This guide will show you how to quickly install the repo on your Raspberry Pi.
+  This guide will show you how to quickly install the repo on your Raspberry Pi and starting to use it.

 ## Prerequisites